Sofia-Romanenko/floyd-warshall-parallel/README.md

 ---

+## Purpose of the Project

+The goal is to analyze the performance difference between a CPU-based sequential algorithm and a GPU-based parallel implementation.
+The Floyd-Warshall algorithm, with its \(O(n^3)\) complexity, is a computationally intensive task well-suited for demonstrating the advantages of parallelization using CUDA.

+### Key Objectives:
+1. **Performance Comparison**:
+   - Measure execution time for both implementations on graphs of varying sizes.
+   - Evaluate the scalability of each approach as the graph size increases.

+2. **Speedup Visualization**:
+   - Calculate the speedup (\( \text{Speedup} = \frac{\text{Time(Non-parallel)}}{\text{Time(CUDA)}} \)) to quantify the benefits of GPU acceleration.

+---

 ## Features

+- **Non-Parallel Implementation**:
-- **Non-Parallel Version**: A simple Python implementation for baseline performance.
+  - A simple sequential Python implementation for baseline performance.

-- **CUDA Version**: Optimized C++ implementation with GPU acceleration.
+- **CUDA Implementation**:
-- **Speedup Visualization**: The project includes a speedup plot that compares the non-parallel and CUDA versions.
+  - A parallel version leveraging thousands of GPU cores for efficient computation.

+- **Graph Visualization**:
+  - Execution Time Plot: Shows the time taken by each implementation for different graph sizes.
+  - Speedup Plot: Illustrates the relative improvement in performance of the CUDA implementation.

 ---